-- Ensure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ The delivery certificate and the Service and Manufacturer Warranty booklet must be transferred with the vehicle. - Read the entire Owner's Manual before riding for the first time. - Get to know the controls. - Get used to the handling characteristic of the motorcycle on suitable terrain before undertaking a more challenging ride.
-Also, ride as slowly as possible to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding.
+- Ensure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ The delivery certificate is transferred upon vehicle handover. - Read the entire Owner's Manual before riding for the first time. - Get to know the controls. - Get used to the handling characteristic of the motorcycle on suitable terrain before undertaking a more challenging ride.
+Also, ride as slowly as possible to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. ( p.
+41)